mariomui/clockapp/README.md

 hourDeg, minuteDeg, secondDeg = 0
 isPM = 0;
 ### functions
-reportToAppAndRender (any information that needs to be reported back to App will be used in this function) ie, sending the Clock has to send the current state back to App.
+* handlePostRenderInfo (any information that needs to be reported back to App will be used in this function)
+* handleAlarmInfo
+* handleDateAlarmInfo
+ie, sending the Clock has to send the current state back to App.

 ##ClockView